intel/rohd/doc/tutorials/Chapter_2/00-Basic_Logic.md

 In ROHD, we have operators that are similar to those in SystemVerilog.
 This makes it easier for users to learn and pick up the language.

 Below are the operations provided in ROHD.

-You **do not need to copy and paste for this section**.
-Just look and remember few of the important operators.

 ```dart

 a_bar     <=  ~a;      // not
 a_and_b   <=  a & b;   // and
 a_or_b    <=  a | b;   // or